magento/devdocs/guides/v2.3/comp-mgr/install-extensions/inventory-management-installation.md

 ## Upgrade Inventory Management

 When upgrading an existing 2.1.X or 2.2.X Magento installation to Magento 2.3.X, Inventory Management modules will be disabled by default.
-This is a precaution to prevent Backward Incompatible upgrade and to better support Magento Order Management (OMS).
+This is a precaution to prevent backward incompatible upgrades and to better support Magento Order Management (OMS).

 Currently, Order Management does not support Inventory Management (future development planned).
-When upgrading, Inventory Management modules will be disabled to allow MCOM and Magento 2.3.X to work seamlessly.
+When upgrading, Inventory Management modules will be disabled to allow OMS and Magento 2.3.X to work seamlessly.

 To enable Inventory Management modules: